playframework/play-meta/releasing/play.md

 ## Intro

-Play 2.4 introduced a much more modular setup for the Play modules and documentation, where modules now span multiple projects.
-Each project needs to be released individually, and does not necessarily need to be re-released every time Play itself is released.
-When cutting a release of Play, you need to make the following
+When cutting a release of Play, you need to make the following decisions:
-decisions:

 - Does this release of Play require releasing the modules that depend on it, eg play-grpc and play-slick.
 For a typical minor release, it would not.
 For a major release, and often for pre releases of major releases, the